Communication Strategies for Foreigners in the Japanese Workplace

 Indirect communication

-You may also feel uneasy about clearly stating that your boss or co-workers may not like what you say.
+You may also feel uneasy about clearly stating something that your boss or co-workers might not like.
+In such cases, using "cushion words" can help convey your message politely.

 Using cushion words like this is a polite way to communicate.